Article · Apr 17, 2026

 Is presence (online status) affected by the private flag?

-Presence (who is currently subscribed to a channel) has its own authorization layer.
-On a private channel, you can publish presence events that only authorized subscribers receive.
-Treat presence the same way as broadcast: if it carries identifying information (usernames, statuses, locations), assume default-public exposes it and wrap with private mode plus an RLS policy.
+Presence has its own authorization layer.
+On a private channel, presence events are only delivered to authorized subscribers.
+Treat presence the same as broadcast: if it carries identifying information (usernames, statuses, locations), default-public exposes it and you need the private flag plus an RLS policy.

 How does this compare to WebSocket scoping in Socket.IO?

-Socket.IO uses rooms, where the server explicitly controls who joins which room and filters messages at emission time.
+Socket.IO uses rooms where the server explicitly controls who joins and filters at emission time.
 Supabase Realtime's default model is closer to a topic bus: clients subscribe to a topic by name, and the server fans out every published message.
-The private-channel flag plus RLS turns Supabase Realtime into something closer to the Socket.IO room model, with the authorization expressed declaratively in Postgres rather than imperatively in server code.
+The private-channel flag plus RLS turns Supabase Realtime into something closer to the Socket.IO room model, with authorization expressed declaratively in Postgres rather than imperatively in server code.

 Should I use Realtime broadcasts for sensitive data at all?

 Yes, but only with the private flag and an explicit RLS policy.
-If the data is genuinely per-user (notifications, timer updates, presence in a personal workspace), the private flag works well and the implementation is clean.
-If the data is "many users see updates with subtle scoping rules" (a multi-tenant marketplace where vendors see their own orders but admins see all), the RLS policies get complex enough that you should consider polling-based fetch over Realtime to keep the authorization model in your normal RLS chain.
+If the data is per-user (notifications, timer updates, presence in a personal workspace), the private flag works cleanly.
+If the data involves complex scoping across tenants (vendors see their own orders, admins see all), the RLS policies get complex enough that polling-based fetch may keep the authorization model simpler and more auditable.